mcarruthers/ORCID-Reconciliation/README.md

 # ORCID-Reconciliation
-Using Google Refine and the public ORCID API, reconciles researcher names against ORCID profiles.
+Using OpenRefine and the public ORCID API, reconciles researcher names against ORCID profiles.

-Script currently in development.